Leader: Mark Hougardy

 In 1824 the site for Fort Gibson was chosen because it is strategically located at the confluence of three major waterways in the region: Grand, Verdigris and the Arkansas Rivers.
 At the time it was the most western fort on the American frontier.
 The fort’s mission was “to protect the nation’s southwestern border and to maintain peace on the frontier, particularly between the feuding Cherokee and Osage.”
-After the 1830 passage of the Indian Removal Act the fort “became increasingly involved in the removal of eastern tribes to Indian Territory.”
+After the 1830 passage of the Indian Removal Act, the fort “became increasingly involved in the removal of eastern tribes to Indian Territory.”
 The Fort also provided troop deployments to Texas when Americans in Texas were rebelling against Mexico.
-During the Civil War the fort served as a Union base of operations.
+During the Civil War, the fort served as a Union base of operations.
 For more than sixty years the fort served the country until 1890 when the site was abandoned.
-After the abandonment many of buildings fell into disrepair.
+After the abandonment, many of the buildings fell into disrepair.
 In the 1930s much of the log fort was rebuilt and many of the surrounding buildings repaired.

 Today, what is the most fun about Fort Gibson is that it is not a glitzy tourist destination – it offers visitors an honest and refreshing ruggedness not found in many historic sites.
-If you want a real treat start a conversation with a volunteer to hear some interesting stories and learn more about the people who lived and worked at Fort Gibson.
+If you want a real treat to start a conversation with a volunteer to hear some interesting stories and learn more about the people who lived and worked at Fort Gibson.